 New Orleans is arguably the most historically and culturally fascinating city in the United States.
-It’s nearly 300 year history spans French, Spanish, and American settlement, and the city has been a focal point for trade drawing influence from the Caribbean, Africa, Central America, and South America.
+It’s more than 300 year history spans French, Spanish, and American settlement, and the city has been a focal point for trade drawing influence from the Caribbean, Africa, Central America, and South America.
 As a result, the city has a character, architecture, and style unique it own.
 On top of this rich historical heritage, it offers a number of benefits to it residents.

 Music is an integral part of life in New Orleans.
 New Orleans was the birthplace of Jazz, and maintains powerful tradition of local musicians.
 Among those who claimed New Orleans as home: Buddy Bolden, “Jelly Roll” Morton, Louis Armstrong, “Fats” Domino, the Marsalis family, the Neville brothers, Mahalia Jackson, Dr. John, and Harry Connick, Jr.